 - Customer service representatives: interact with customers to handle queries, complaints, process order requests while providing information on products and services of an organisation

-- Inbound and outbound sales support: provide administrative support to outbound and inbound sales representatives who contact potential prospects and existing customers to sell new or existing products and services.
+- Inbound sales support: provide administrative support to outbound and inbound sales representatives who contact potential prospects and existing customers to sell new or existing products and services.

 - Digital marketing specialists: plan and develop marketing campaigns through online, digitised content focusing on techniques that boost engagement and brand visibility

 - SEO and SEM specialists: review and edit websites to achieve higher search engine rankings